SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 menu_order: 1
 ---

+Digital Payments is our easy and powerful e-commerce implementation, with a lot of flexibility for you as a merchant.
+You can choose if you want to display all the payment instruments enabled in your merchant setup, restrict the menu to a selection of instruments, or display a single payment instrument.

+Critical to the ........ is the paid resource model, where you...

+Our brand new WCAG compliant payment UI can be displayed as a redirect integration, where the payer is redirected to a page hosted by us, or seamless view, where the payment UI is embedded in an iframe on your website.
+It is developed to be mobile first, but works great regardless of browser and device.

 With Digital Payments, you need to be able to collect, verify and store the payer data, including delivery address, and build your own checkout flow.
 We'll store the card data for you, but you own it.
 This means that you have to remove data in compliance with GDPR, but you won't have to worry about handling sensitive card info.

-Our PSP lets you choose whether to offer a single payment instrument or a payment menu consisting of all the instruments you wish to include.
+This integration is available in Danish `da-DK`, English (US) `en-US`, Finnish `fi-FI`, Norwegian `nb-NO`, and Swedish `sv-SE`.

-We offer a variety of payment instruments and features designed to meet your business needs.
-You can choose from the following payment instruments, somewhat depending on which countries you are operating in.
+You can choose the contents of your payment UI from the following payment instruments, somewhat depending on which countries you are operating in.

-The Checkout is available in Danish `da-DK`, English (US) `en-US`, Finnish `fi-FI`, Norwegian `nb-NO`, and Swedish `sv-SE`.

 {% include alert.html type="informative" icon="info" header="Digital Wallets"
 body="Some of the digital wallets we offer require you to take additional steps